heyimcarlos/snake.rs/README.md

 - [ ] Camera plugin: `spawn_camera` system that initializes a 3d or 2d camera bundle.
 - [ ] Create an enlarge snake event, move that logic outside of the apply eat food system
 - [ ] Add check for random food spawn not within the cells that the snake is occupying
+- [ ] Use egui to build a menu for the game